Premenstrual Syndrome (PMS)

-Lifestyle changes and sometimes medicines can help manage PMS symptoms.
+Lifestyle changes and sometimes medicines or an herbal remedy can help manage PMS symptoms.
 Medicines include:

 - Water pills (diuretics) before symptoms start to reduce fluid buildup

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen, to reduce pain
+- Nonsteroidal anti-inflammatory drugs, such as aspirin and ibuprofen, to reduce pain

 - Birth control pills